Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: Literature Review

-A practical difficulty arises when some geographic units are outliers and cannot be matched well with any other unit.
-The Trimmed Match Design framework \citep{chen2021} addresses this issue by proposing to trim or discard these poorly matched pairs from the experiment.
-This can improve the precision of the resulting treatment effect estimate for the remaining units.
-A subsequent and crucial insight however is that this trimming process can introduce bias if the treatment effect itself is heterogeneous.
-If the trimmed units have systematically different treatment effects from the rest of the population then the estimate derived from the trimmed sample will not be representative of the average treatment effect for the entire population.
+A practical difficulty arises when geographic units are outliers that cannot be matched well.
+The Trimmed Match Design framework addresses this by discarding poorly matched pairs either at the design stage \citep{chen2021} or during post-experimental analysis \citep{chen2022robust}.
+This improves precision for remaining units but reduces sample size and potentially introduces bias when treatment effects are heterogeneous.
+If trimmed units exhibit systematically different treatment responses, estimates from the trimmed sample fail to represent the population average treatment effect.
+Moreover, excluding geographic units from experiments may require stopping advertising in those regions, resulting in revenue loss that could otherwise be avoided.